arthurgousset/txtypes/README.md

     RLP([nonce, gasprice, gaslimit, recipient, amount, data, v, r, s])
     ```

-A valid signed transaction can then be submitted on-chain, and its raw parameters above can be
+A valid signed transaction can then be submitted on-chain, and its raw parameters can be
-parsed by simply RLP-decoding the transaction.
+parsed by RLP-decoding the transaction.

-### Backwards-compatibility
+### Typed transactions

 Over time, the Ethereum community has sought to add new types of transactions
 such as dynamic fee transactions